cybercore-co-ltd/Onnx2Caffe/caffe_post_processing/README.md

 --------------------------------
 ## I. Introduction
-After convert model from pytorch --> 0nnx --> Caffe, we need to visualize the caffe model prediction whether is correct or not
+After convert model from Pytorch --> 0nnx --> Caffe, we need to visualize the caffe model prediction whether is correct or not

 --------------------------------